Neko-Box-Coder/DSResult/README.md

 # Dead Simple Result With Error Tracing

-A single header simple wrapper structs that allows golang and rust like error handling with error traces.
+A single header only simple C++11 struct for allowing golang/rust like error handling and tracing with expected like container

 Supports [tl::expected](https://github.com/TartanLlama/expected),
 [expected lite](https://github.com/martinmoene/expected-lite.git),
 [std expected](https://cppreference.com/w/cpp/header/expected.html) or custom expected like container.

-Just do `#include "DSResult/DSResult.hpp"` and it is good to go.
+Just add `Include` to your project include path and do `#include "DSResult/DSResult.hpp"`.

 By default it uses `tl::expected`, if nothing is instructed.
 Define the following macro to choose a different backend